 We manage our risks in many ways.
 These include producing regular budget monitoring reports to keep officers and Members fully appraised of the financial performance.
 Our finance staff are skilled and their knowledge is current with continuous personal development.
-We regularly update and review our risk register to ensure we are appraised of emerging risks including financial challenges and we work with our district and
+We regularly update and review our risk register to ensure we are appraised of emerging risks inclessing the staff and their theorem.